FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 Underfoot is a lovely, large cream rug which softens the hard flooring and lifts the otherwise dark scheme.

 The room is accessorised using a colour scheme of mustard, brass and wood.
-Eclectic cushions, frames, artwork and vases are tastefully displayed on the walls and media cabinet.
+Eclectic cushions, frames, artwork and vases are tastefully displayed on the walls and media cabinet and the carefully curated accessories create moments of visual interest around the room.

-Uliana Grishinaa
+Uliana Grishina

-At the other end of the lounge is the kitchen.
-The stunning dark blue colour palette is mirrored in the wall and cabinetry.
-Turquoise crackle glazed tiles make the perfect splash back and allow natural light to bounce across the room.
 A white marble countertop and warm walnut shelves balance out the darkness of the space while brushed brass taps and handles give a polished finish.

 At the centre of the room is a luxurious double bed.
 Stylish walnut panelling is used behind the bed to create an interesting headboard that extends to the ceiling and makes the room feel taller.